 The EU established bilateral relations with the GCC countries through the 1988 Cooperation Agreement, intended to:

-The GCC is theEU's fifth largest export market (€75 bn's worth of exports in 2011), and the EU is the grouping's biggest trading partner, with trade flows totalling €130 billion, or 13.5% of the GCC's global trade.
+The GCC is the EU's fifth largest export market (€95 bn of exports in 2013), and the EU is the grouping's biggest trading partner, with trade flows totalling €152 billion, or 13% of the GCC's global trade.

 The 1988 Cooperation Agreement contained a commitment from both sides to enter into negotiations on a free trade agreement.
 Negotiations have started and been suspended several times since 1990.
 Negotiations resumed in March 2002, but were suspended by the GCC in 2008.
-Further informal contacts have been taking place ever since.
+Further informal contacts have taken place ever since.
 The EU remains committed to concluding the agreement.

 The EU's ICI fund for cooperation with high-income countries is the framework for financial cooperation between the EU and the Gulf region (and other high-income countries).
 Amongst other projects, the ICI has financed the EU-GCC Clean Energy Network for cooperation among various players in the EU and GCC on clean energy.